Get It!

 Select the midi input mode

-Notes & Controls: Select whether you're interesting in notes or controls.
+Notes & Controls: Select whether you're interested in notes or control changes (CC).

 Channel: You have access to all 16 MIDI channels.